What is a Special Licence?

 A Special Licence is intended for an event or activity which is outside the usual or regular activities of the applicant, i.e. has some ‘Speciality’ and is not just normal business.

-A Special Licence can cover a series of related events or activities outside the usual activities of the applicant.
+A Special Licence can cover a series of related events or activities.
 The events must be located in the same place, e.g. community hall.

 Types of Special Licence